School in Mozambique: creating and establishing links between Mozambique- and London-based students

 Video clips of students (Follow links on the right of the page)

-The lesson illustrates the following learning points in RE:
+The reflection illustrates the following Citizenship and theological learning points:

 Education realises an individual’s potential (for God’s particular gift to that individual to come to fruition)